Guidebook Updates for Switzerland

 • Hotel Blumental in Mürren has a new phone number: +41 33 855 8856.

-• Previous editions of our books had not listed prices for the two ways to connect Interlaken with Brienz (for reaching the Swiss Open-Air Museum at Ballenberg) without a car; as of 2022 the train was 8 CHF, and the boat was 32 CHF.
+• Previous editions of our books had not listed prices for the two ways to connect Interlaken with Brienz (for reaching the Swiss Open-Air Museum at Ballenberg) without a car; as of 2024 the train is 8.60 CHF, and the boat is 35 CHF.

-• Interlaken's Flying Wheels bike rental is now open daily 9:00–19:00 (in good weather), and has a new phone number: +41 76 453 1464 (WhatsApp messages also answered at this number).
+• Interlaken's Flying Wheels bike rental is now open daily 9:00–19:00 in summer (in good weather), till 18:00 April–May and Sept, and till 17:00 in early Oct (after which they're closed until April).
+They also a new phone number: +41 76 453 1464 (WhatsApp messages also answered at this number).
 Their guided e-bike tours now include a three-hour tour around Interlaken (119 CHF); their six-hour tour of the Lauterbrunnen Valley is now 219 CHF.

-• The St. Beatus Caves no longer offer guided tours to individual travelers (but you can easily follow the self-guided route, which takes about 45 minutes).
-In summer the caves are now open daily 9:00–18:00.
+• The St. Beatus Caves no longer offer guided tours to individual travelers (but you can easily follow the self-guided route, which takes about an hour).
+In summer the caves are now open daily 9:00–18:00, Fri–Sat until 21:00.

-• The Harderbahn funicular to Harder Kulm now runs until 21:40 in summer (until 17:10 in winter), and now costs 40 CHF.
+• The Harderbahn funicular to Harder Kulm now runs until 21:40 in summer (until 17:10 in winter), and in summer now costs 44 CHF.

 • Adventure-sports operator Outdoor Interlaken, now going as simply "Outdoor," has a new phone number: +41 224 0704.
 (Similar outfit Alpin Raft is no longer operating.)